salieri009/MyTechPortFolio/docs/Contributing/Documentation-Standards.md

 ### Voice and Tone

 - **Active Voice**: Prefer active voice over passive
-  - ✅ "The system processes requests"
+  - ??"The system processes requests"
-  - ❌ "Requests are processed by the system"
+  - ??"Requests are processed by the system"

 - **Clear and Concise**: Get to the point quickly
 - **Professional**: Maintain professional tone